Film Class Descriptions

 SCN 312 - Screenwriting 3

-Screenwriting 3 guides students through the steps of writing a feature length screenplay.
+Screenwriting 3 guides students through the steps of writing a feature length screenplay or a television pilot episode.
 They begin developing and writing log lines, pitches and treatments.
 From this they learn to analyze story dynamics, the three-act structure, plotting and subplots, paradigms, characters, themes, dialogue, and many other feature screenwriting basics.
 Students are then required to select one idea to turn into a ten-page treatment, followed by the first ten pages of their screenplay.
-Students use this ground work to draft the first act of their screenplay by the end of the semester.
+Students use this ground work to draft the first act of their script by the end of the semester.

 DIR 314 - Film Directing 3

 Film Directing 3 finds students exploring advanced concepts of staging and how a director employs various staging techniques to make their scenes and films more effective.
 The class will also touch on aspects related to making a festival worthy thesis film.
 It is the simultaneous objective of this class to help ready THESIS projects for production.
 Students will be required to produce a Director's Notebook for their thesis that is due by the end of the semester as it will be part of a class final presentation.

 Advanced Cinematic Techniques and the Camera